igor-olikh/fladar/README.md

-# Fladar - Flight Meeting Destination Finder
+# ✈️ Fladar - Flight Meeting Destination Finder

+**Find the perfect meeting destination for two people by automatically searching flights with matching arrival times.**

-A Python application that finds destinations where two people can meet by searching for flights with matching arrival times.
-The application automatically discovers destinations, searches for flights, and matches them based on arrival times, price, and other criteria.
+A powerful Python application that helps two people find where to meet by searching flights from their respective cities.
+Uses Amadeus Flight API to discover destinations, search for flights, match arrivals within a time window, and filter by price, stops, and departure times.
+Perfect for planning trips, finding meeting points, or discovering travel destinations.

+**Keywords:** flight search, find flights, flight API, Amadeus API, meeting destination, flight finder, travel planner, flight matching, Python flight search, easy flight search, automatic flight search, flight discovery

 ## 🎯 What It Does